any-docs/css/content/guides/grid_layout/grid_template_areas/index.md

 {{ EmbedLiveSample('Spanning_multiple_cells', '300', '330') }}

-The value of {{cssxref("grid-template-areas")}} must show a complete grid, otherwise it is invalid (and the property is ignored).
+The value of `grid-template-areas` must show a complete grid, otherwise it is invalid (and the property is ignored).
 This means that you must have the same number of cells for each row, if empty with a full stop character demonstrating that the cell is to be left empty.
 You will also create an invalid grid if your areas are not rectangular.

 ## Redefining the grid using media queries